 Downtown Vancouver is the southeastern portion of a peninsula and is almost entirely enclosed by a seawall.
-This path, which also extends around Stanley Park and all the way to Granville Island, is the world's longest uninterrupted waterfront path.
-Almost immediately upon our arrival I decided that Berlin and I should walk it in it's entirety, in small portions, with one exception.
+In other words, it is a beautiful city with amazing, uninterrupted views of the water in nearly all directions.
+This path, which also extends around Stanley Park and all the way to Granville Island, is the world's longest continuous waterfront path.
+Naturally I decided that Berlin and I should walk it in it's entirety, in small portions, with one exception.
 We had a good reason though!

-One challenge of going on long walks with your dog in an urban area is the availability of, well, dog-friendly, human restrooms.
+One challenge of going on long walks with your dog in an urban area is the availability of dog-friendly, human restrooms.

 Though there were typically large facilities at the popular public areas, 'we' had to be more creative on some of our walks.
-Over the course of the month we were there, a pet store was kind of enough to let me use their employee only bathroom and on another day I was able to convince a firehouse to let me use theirs (it was small but very clean).
-Ultimately I love these situations because you get to engage with locals, which in a cell phone world, is becoming less and less necessary while traveling.So, in part due to this hurdle, the only section Berlin and I did not walk was from Science World to Kitsilano Beach.
-I heard there was a lovely dog friendly beach at the latter though.
-Had there not been one down the street from us, we might have included this destination on our to-do list.
+Over the course of the month we were there, a pet store was kind of enough to let me use their employee bathroom and on another day convinced a firehouse to let me use theirs (it was slightly cramped with Berlin in there so I'm grateful it was clean).

 Note: A lot of the Seawall includes a separate ONE-WAY bike lane.
-Berlin and I walked and therefore did not have to abide by this regulation.
+Berlin and I walked on the pedestrian path and therefore did not have to abide by this regulation.
 The list below reflects what direction we walked to get the best view.

 - The Teahouse in Stanley Park to Prospect Point (the seawall takes you below Prospect Point Lookout so if you'd like to access this vantage point, consult a trail map)